Servos and How They Are Wired

 If you want to switch the wires around, almost all the connectors have little tabs or pins that you can push with a small pin to remove the wires and push them back into the connector in the right place.

-For Futaba, JR, & Hitec, FrSky, Muizei, etc. servos (or servos WITH the Airtronics "Z" connector), use this diagram: Futaba, JR & Hitec connector
+For Futaba, JR, Hitec, FrSky, Muizei, etc. servos (or servos with the Airtronics "Z" connector), use this diagram:

-For Airtronics servos with the older, non-"Z" connector, follow the diagram:
+For Airtronics servos with the older, non-"Z" connector, follow this diagram:

 If you are handy with a razor knife, you can get all the brands of connectors to fit each other.
 I usually cut off the little flat tab on the Futaba connector to get it to fit in a Hitec or Airtronics receiver.
 You can also cut off the three little 'teeth' on the Airtronics connector to get it to fit in another brand's receiver.

 Some of the Airtronics servos have white colored wires for the 'Signal' wire, so it's easier to determine which black wire is (+).
-I can't emphasize this enough, just be sure that if you connect Airtronics with the older (non-"Z" connector) to any other brand, that you reverse the (+) and (-) wires as you will burn out either the servo, receiver, or both.
+I can't emphasize this enough: if you connect Airtronics with the older (non-"Z" connector) to any other brand, you must reverse the (+) and (-) wires or you will burn out either the servo, receiver, or both.

 I usually wrap all my servos that I've converted to Airtronics polarities with a little 'band' of bright blue tape to remind myself that the servo is setup as an Airtronics servo.